Benefits of Hemp Seeds: Are These Good For You?

-Hemp seeds are produced from the hemp plant, also called Cannabis Sativa L. They have been highlighted and growing in popularity due to their nutritious value and health benefits.
+After struggling under decades of stigma, today consumers prize hemp for its health benefits.
 No other single plant source can compare with the nutritional value of hemp seeds.
-In its small seed, it packs a good source of amino acids, protein, fiber, and essential fatty acids.
-Hemp seeds are also considered to be more allergy-free than other seeds.
+In its small seed, hemp packs a good source of amino acids, protein, fiber, and essential fatty acids.
+Hemp is also considered to be more allergy-free than some plant proteins.

-Benefits of Hemp Seed
+Benefits of hemp seed

-Contains both GLA (gamma linolenic acid) and CLA (conjugated linoleic acid).
+Hemp contains both GLA (gamma linolenic acid) and CLA (conjugated linoleic acid).
 GLA is a fatty acid that has anti-inflammatory properties.
 CLA is a building block of cell membranes.
 It also offers more protein than Flax & Chia.

-- A naturally balanced ratio of Essential Fatty Acids:
+- Balanced ratio of Essential Fatty Acids

-Offers a naturally balanced 1:3 ratio of Omega-3 and Omega-6 Essential Fatty Acids (EFAs).
+Hemp offers a naturally balanced 1:3 ratio of Omega-3 and Omega-6 Essential Fatty Acids (EFAs).
 EFAs are responsible for strengthening your immune system.

-- Offers all 10 Essential Amino Acids:
+- Hemp seeds offer all 10 Essential Amino Acids

-There are 8 amino acids the human body cannot make and 2 more the body cannot make in sufficient quantity.
+There are 8 amino acids that the human body cannot make and 2 more the body cannot make in sufficient quantity.
 Hemp offers all these essential amino acids in its seed.

-- Great source of both Soluble & Insoluble Dietary Fiber:
+- Great source of dietary fiber

-- Source of vitamins and minerals:
+- Source of vitamins and minerals

 Hemp seeds are a great source of vitamin E and minerals such as phosphorus, potassium, sodium, magnesium, sulfur, calcium, iron and zinc.

-- 25% of the total calories are High Quality Protein:
+- 25% of the total calories are high quality protein

-- Fights bad cholesterol levels & blood clots:
+- Fights bad cholesterol levels & blood clots

-Studies have suggested that hempseed and hempseed oil can help break down cholesterol as well as fight blood clots, which are typically caused by high cholesterol levels.
+Studies have suggested that hemp seed and hemp seed oil can help break down cholesterol as well as fight blood clots, which are typically caused by high cholesterol levels.

-- Helps improve various skin conditions:
+- Helps improve various skin conditions

-Clinical trials have shown that Omega-3 and Omega-6 in hemp oil helps dry skin defects and are beneficial for the treatment of conditions such as eczema and psoriasis.
+Clinical trials have shown that the Omega-3 and Omega-6 found in hemp oil help dry skin and are beneficial for the treatment of conditions such as eczema and psoriasis.